 The modified accrual basis of accounting is used by all governmental funds.
 Under the modified accrual basis of accounting, revenues are recognized when susceptible to accrual (i.e., when they become both measurable and available).
 "Measurable" means the amount of the transaction can be determined and "available" means collectible within the current period.
-A 90-day availability period is used for revenue recognition for all governmental fund revenues.
+A 90-day availability period is used for revenue recognition for all governmental fund revenues, except for wireless surcharge revenues which use a 120-day availability period due to the slowdown in remittances from the State of Illinois due to the absence of a State budget.
 Expenditures are recorded when the related fund liability is incurred.
 Those revenues susceptible to accrual are interest revenue, 911 surcharge and wireless fees.